sbroenne/plugin.video.nhkworldtv/readme.md

 "Snappiness" was one of my design goals when developing this plug-in.
 For example, most calls to NHK are cached (requests-cache) for a while so that navigation is faster (defaults to two hours)

-The plug-in uses a companion cloud service to speed up video play-back because these specific  NHK APIs are very slow.
+The plug-in uses a companion cloud service to speed up video play-back because these NHK APIs are very slow.

 You can disable this in Settings if you do not want to use this - the only downside is that starting playback of video will take a bit longer and that you will loose a bit of UI functionality (e.g. Kodi will not store how much of a program you have already watched)